Your phone never goes to voicemail again.

 The phone is the loudest leak.
 Plug it first.

 So how much is the leak in your specific business?
-Drop your average ticket and your weekly call volume below.
+Drop in what you charge, how many calls slip past you, and what your front desk costs.
 The number it spits out is the conservative case — what you're losing right now, not what you'd save if every captured call closed.
 Use it to decide whether $447 is a price or a discount.

 Six capabilities that turn your phone line from a liability into a 24/7 lead-generation machine.